Menis Ketchum: Elections

-Fall 2008: In the November General Election, Workman and Ketchum faced Republican nominee Beth Walker.
+In the November 2008 general election, Workman and Ketchum faced Republican nominee Beth Walker.
 Walker was the sole Republican nominee running for one of two spots on the Court, guaranteeing the election of either Ketchum or Workman and that the Court would likely remain majority-Democratic for at least four more years.
 Although Republicans won at the presidential level in West Virginia for the third straight presidential election, Democrats swept all of the other statewide offices on the ballot, including Governor, U.S. Senator, and every other executive office holder.
 However, the relatively nonpartisan nature of judicial races and the victory of Brent Benjamin to the Supreme Court in 2004 as a Republican, made the November general election competitive.
 Nevertheless, Huntington trial attorney Ketchum and former justice Workman beat out Beth Walker for seats on the Court.
 Walker would later win election in the Court's first nonpartisan election in 2016.
 Ketchum was sworn in on the Supreme Court of Appeals on December 18, 2008 and officially took his seat on January 1, 2009.